 Production code: 2F04

-First Aired - 11/6/1994Reverend Lovejoy's preteen daughter, Jessica, arrives in town, and she and Bart strike up a relationship that proves more than he can handle.
+Reverend Lovejoy's preteen daughter, Jessica (voiced by guest star Meryl Streep), arrives in town, and she and Bart strike up a relationship that proves more than he can handle.

 This episode contains examples of:

-- Bait and Switch: While coasting down a ludicrously steep hill, Bart sees a jackknifed glue true.
+- While coasting down a ludicrously steep hill, Bart sees a jackknifed glue truck.
 He assumes some of it has spilled and will therefore slow him down.
 Turns out that the glue ain't going nowhere.
-Then, when Bart runs over a single wheat grain and falls all the way down the mountain...Truck driver: Oh, no!
-There goes the glue after all!(Bart turns to see a wave of glue heading towards him)
+Then, when Bart runs over a single wheat grain and falls the rest of the way down the mountain...Truck driver: Oh, no!
+There goes the glue after all!

 - Big "NO!": Bart, just before the wave of glue hits him.